 Why Do Doctors Insist on Medication

 People don’t like change, most people like to simply follow the herd.
-Do what others are doing – take the diabetes medicines.
-They are afraid to otherwise.
+They do what others are doing – take diabetes medicines.
+They are afraid to do otherwise.

-Can you tell me of any treatment publicised for a disease which does not require you to take medicine and generate money for some drug company?
+Can you tell me of any treatment publicized for a disease that does not require you to take medicine and generate money for some drug company?
 Well, there is none.

 Before you go…

 You can reverse diabetes and be free of the disease.
 You need to take responsibility for your own health.
 A positive attitude, a healthy diet, and adequate exercise can help heal any disease without medications.